zinic/crawl/core.md

 The character is incapacitated to a certain degree.
 While stunned, the following effects apply to the character:

-* While stunned, the character is unable to save action points.
+* While stunned, the character is unable to save energy points.
 * Defense rolls are capped at a maximum of 10.
-* Speaking requires an action point.
+* Speaking requires an energy point.

 #### Slowed

-A character that has the slowed status must pay 1 action point or forfeit their turn.
+A character that has the slowed status must pay 1 energy point or forfeit their turn.
 In addition, the slowed character incurs -2 modifier for every dodge attempt made until the condition is removed.

 #### Blindness